-i-Portunus is a new pilot project funded by the European Commission under the Creative Europe programme which supports short-term mobility of artists, creators and cultural professionals in the sectors of music, literature, architecture and cultural heritage.
+i-Portunus is a pilot project funded by the European Commission under the Creative Europe programme which supports the international mobility of artists, creators and cultural professionals in the sectors of music, literature, architecture and cultural heritage.
 In 2020-21 there will be a total of five calls.

 i-Portunus provides financial support to help fund the cost of travel (transportation, accommodation etc.) to another Creative Europe country (or several of them).

 The mobility support is not meant to cover the cost of transporting goods, art works or material.